losizm/scamper/README.md

 This is pretty much the same as the request logger from earlier, only instead of `HttpRequest`, it consumes and produces `HttpResponse`.

-And, similar to a request filter, a response filter is not restricted to returning the same response it consumed.
+And, similar to a request filter, the response filter is not restricted to returning the same response it consumed.

 ```scala